joelove/autonomous-car/README.md

 net.ipv6.conf.[interface].disable_ipv6 = 1
 ```

-Then reboot:
+This should make network connections significantly quicker to initialise on _some_ networks (most notably, the London Futurice office).
+Once that's done, reboot:
 ```bash
 sudo reboot
 ```

-Once that's done, confirm the APT is up to date:
+Before we install anything, let's confirm the APT is up to date:

 ```bash
 sudo apt-get update -y